Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Use pain medicines as necessary.

 Don’t drive until you are free of pain and no longer taking narcotic pain medications.
-This may take 2–4 weeks.
+This may take 2 to 4 weeks.

 Plan frequent rest periods to avoid shortness of breath.

 Do deep breathing and controlled coughing exercises.
 Ask your doctor for guidelines.